Floyd Mayweather v Conor McGregor: 'Frightening money, hollow legacy?'

 - From the section Boxing

-Conor McGregor's first words at his post-fight news conference announced he was at the lectern with his own branded whiskey.
+Conor McGregor's first words at his post-fight news conference drew focus on his own branded whiskey.

 It was another sell at the end of arguably the greatest sell in boxing history.